Fenugreek

 Primary Functions:

-Diabetes, menstrual cramps, high cholesterol
+Diabetes, menstrual cramps, high lipid balance

 Also Known As: